Eschatologue/CM_wiki/docs/character-creation/race/dragonborn.md

 You share traits to an Aeginae who used to rule the skies.

-### Breath Weapon: :material-lightning-bolt:Lightning
+### Breath Weapon: :dnd-damage-lightning:Lightning

-You can use an :dnd-rsc-action:**Action** to exhale destructive energy.
+Once per Short-rest, you can use an :dnd-rsc-action:**Action** to exhale destructive energy.

 ##### Breath Weapon Table
 | **COST** | **RANGE/AoE** | **ATTACK/SAVE** | **DAMAGE/EFFECT** |